BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Release Planning
 * Release #1 (2 Weeks)
-  - Compile FreeSurfer on x86 (Ubunutu or CentOS)
+  - Compile FreeSurfer on x86 (Ubuntu or CentOS)
   - Containerize FreeSurfer on x86
   - Cross compile x86 to PowerPC architecture
+* Release #2
+  - Flag that allows ChRIS to pick architecture on MOC.